verivital/behaverify/REPRODUCIBILITY/2026_FM/README.md

 1. Prerequisites and Information -> this section will explain what you need and what assumptions we make.
 2. Running Tests using Docker -> this section will explain how to run the tests using Docker.
-3. MoVe4BT Information -> this section will provide information about MoVe4BT.
-Unfortunately, we were not able to find a way to use it from the command-line.
-4. Interpreting and Comparing Results -> this section will explain how to interpret the generated results and what they correspond to in the paper.
+3. Interpreting and Comparing Results -> this section will explain how to interpret the generated results and what they correspond to in the paper.
-5. Potential Errors and Workarounds -> this section will explain how to deal with some of the potential errors encountered.
+4. Potential Errors and Workarounds -> this section will explain how to deal with some of the potential errors encountered.
-6. Docker Tests with Details -> this section will explain how to run the tests using Docker.
+5. Docker Tests with Details -> this section will explain how to run the tests using Docker.
-7. Running Tests Locally (verbose) -> this section will explain how to run tests locally.
+6. Running Tests Locally (verbose) -> this section will explain how to run tests locally.
 It also explains why each step of the installation is necessary.
-8. Running Tests Locally (concise) -> this section will explain how to run tests locally.
+7. Running Tests Locally (concise) -> this section will explain how to run tests locally.
 It does not provide explanations.

 Finally, note that this is a .md file, and as such, we escape various characters.
 If you are reading this using a text editor, please make sure to keep this in mind.